ShaAnder/100DaysPY/README.md

     -> An overengineered folder
     ```

-The aim is to complete the base project to the standard the course required, and then have a seperate folder for each day, to showcase how close to a working APP i can bring each project, often over engineered using what I learn in later days.
+The aim is to complete the base project to the standard the course required, and then have a seperate folder for each day, to showcase how close to a working application i can bring each project, using only python and it's built in tools.

 ## Navigation